maulikdave-fh/bdi/README.md

 #### Out of Scope
 1. Ability to add observations.
 RPs have to do it directly to supported Crowdsourced Species Identification System (CSIS), atleast in current version being built
-2. Native Mobile Apps support.
+2. Native Mobile Apps support
+3. Discussion Forum

 ### Quality Requirements
 1.